Cross-Platform Indexing: Why is it Crucial for SEO Success?

 an example of AI answers at the very top of Google results

-In early 2025, Google rolled out “AI Overviews”, little paragraph summaries that sit above regular results.
-The same week that AI Overviews launched, a noticeable dip in clicks was observed, with fewer users reaching the classic organic links.
+Introduced in early 2025, Google’s “AI Overviews” display concise paragraph summaries above standard search results.
+These AI Overviews have resulted in a decline in user engagement, evidenced by fewer clicks on traditional organic links.
 As a matter of fact, Overviews often quote videos and PDFs, not just web pages.
 So if your tutorial only lives on YouTube, that’s what Google will show.

 Key takeaway